 So that's the list.
 All said and done you've hopefully spent no more than $500 for what works out to be an extremely powerful teaching studio.

 Read the manuals for the Yongnuo flashes – the goal is to get them into different groupings, in Receive mode, and with the auto-shutoff disabled.
 But everything else is self-explanatory.
 As far as light placement, there's a bazillion lighting guides out there written by people with way more expertise than I have.
-But for getting started without wasting money on the wrong gear, hopefully this list helps.
+But why bother – just put your flashes in different places and watch what happens!
+It's the best way to learn.